hackclub/hackclub/workshops/fibonacci-sequence/README.md

 - `color()` sets the color of the pen.
 We're setting it to blue.
 - `shape()` sets the shape of our turtle.
 We're setting it to a "turtle", so a turtle-shaped thing will walk around the screen drawing everything!

-For that purpose, let's create the main function or you can say a driver program, which will calculate the value of the Fibonacci series. and move the turtle accordingly.

 Now, let's write the code that will calculate the value of the Fibonacci series and move the turtle accordingly.
 Under all the code, add a function called `main()`, like so:

 ```python